Making a budget

 The Dalhousie Agricultural Students Association (DASA) has a wide variety of clubs and societies.
 There really is something for everyone!
 Examples of clubs and societies include The Pre-Vet Society, Agrology Club, Judging Club and everything in between.
 During Orientation activities, DASA will hold a club and society fair to introduce you to all of the clubs available and if you would like to start a new club we welcome new club applications!
-Drop by the DASA lounge, Cox 32 to find out more!
+Drop by the DASA lounge in the Student Learning Commons (SLC) in the MacRae Library to find out more!

 Intramural sports leagues

 Intramural sports are designed for the recreational athlete - basketball, soccer, and more.
 Intramurals serves as an excellent tool for enjoying time with friends and assist with promoting a healthy lifestyle.
 Each month you will have the opportunity to compete against other houses for house points and position your house for the annual House Cup Sport Marathon in March.